 Within 60 business days of beginning the investigation, the Equity Coordinator shall complete the investigation and issue a report with respect to the findings.

 The Equity Coordinator shall notify the Complainant and Respondent of the findings within 5 business days of completing the written report.
-Notification shall be by U.S. mail, first class.
+Notification shall be provided and confirmed by electronic means or, alternatively, by U.S. mail.

 Decision and Appeal